JonathanDussot/drf-api-bg/README.md

 ### Profile

 - [x] As a site/admin I can view a list of all created profiles.
+(Sprint 1)
 - [x] As a site admin I can login and logout so that I can create, edit or delete data.
+(Sprint 1)
 - [x] As a site admin I can enter a profile so that I can see all profile details.
+(Sprint 1)
 - [x] As a site admin I can edit and update personal information.
+(Sprint 2)
 - [x] As a site admin I can Delete a profile from the API.
+(Sprint 2)

 ### Games

 - [x] As a site admin I can view a list of games created.
+(Sprint 1)
 - [x] As a site admin I can create a game with all requested details.
+(Sprint 1)
 - [x] As a site admin I can open a created game on the list so that I can see all of its details.
+(Sprint 2)
 - [x] As a site admin I can edit all game details.
+(Sprint 2)
-- [x] As a site admin I can Delete a game and its information stored in the API
+- [x] As a site admin I can Delete a game and its information stored in the API.
+(Sprint 2)

 ### Reviews

 - [x] As a site admin I can view a list of all reviews posted by users.
+(Sprint 2)
 - [x] As a site admin I can view a single review posted.
+(Sprint 2)
 - [x] As a site admin I can create a review for a game post.
+(Sprint 2)
 - [x] As a site admin I can edit the review information.
+(Sprint 3)
 - [x] As a site admin I can Delete a Review from the API.
+(Sprint 3)

 ### Likes

 - [x] As a site admin I can add a like for a games post.
+(Sprint 1)
 - [x] As a site admin I can edit and change a like saved in the API.
+(Sprint 1)
 - [x] As a site admin I can remove a like from the API.
+(Sprint 1)

 ### Ratings

 - [x] As a site admin I can create a rating for a game post.
+(Sprint 3)
 - [x] As a site admin I can edit a rating given.
+(Sprint 3)
-- [x] As a site admin I can delete a rating from the API
+- [x] As a site admin I can delete a rating from the API.
+(Sprint 3)

 ## Models used and their datafields